II Samuel 15:16-37

 Abiathar was high priest and Zadok was his assistant who watched closely over the ark while Abiathar was active in public business.
 So David spoke to Zadok and showed his desire for preferential treatment to be given to the ark.
 Don’t take it into the wilderness, but return it to the city.
 Bad as he is, surely Absalom will do it no harm.
 Noble David, more concerned for the ark than for himself and an example to us that we be more concerned for the Church than for ourselves.
 The success of the gospel, and growth of the church will be above our own prosperity, credit, ease, and safety; we will follow David’s example.
 David will consider it the greatest favor from God to him if he may once more be brought back to see the ark and its resting place.
 This will bring David more joy than to be returned to his own palace and throne again.

-God-chasers measure their happinesses and conveniences in this world by how much opportunity they give them to enjoy God.
+God-chasers measure their happinesses and conveniences in this world by how much opportunity they give themselves to enjoy God.
 David was submissive to the will of God.
 He hoped for the best and hoped for it from the favor of God who is the fountain of all good.
 But if God denies me this favor I will accept that too.
 “Take the ark of God back into the city.
-If I find favor in the Lord’s eyes, he will bring me back and let me see it and his dwelling place again” (25).
+If I find favor in the Lord’s eyes, he will bring me back and let me see it and his dwelling place again” (v 25).
 Job also demonstrated this attitude of submission before the mighty hand of God.
 He said, “If he snatches away, who can stop him?
-Who can say to him, ‘What are you doing?’”
-(Job 9:12) Job further illustrated his submission to God in Job 23:13-15 which say, “But he stands alone, and who can oppose him?
+Who can say to him, ‘What are you doing’” (Job 9:12)?
+Job further illustrated his submission to God in Job 23:13-15 which say, “But he stands alone, and who can oppose him?
 He does whatever he pleases.
 He carries out his decree against me, and many such plans he still has in store.
 That is why I am terrified before him; when I think of all this, I fear him” We might learn from these giants of our faith that we can see the hand of God in all events because all events are in God’s hands.
 We will accept the bad as well as the good—and not complain.

 David trusted and put confidence in these priests.
 He included them in his planning.
 If he had not trusted them surely he would not have invited them into the inner circle of his strategy.
 Verses 27-29 say, “The king also said to Zadok the priest, 'Do you understand?
 Go back to the city with my blessing.
 Take your son Ahimaaz with you, and also Abiathar’s son Jonathan.
 You and Abiathar return with your two sons.
 I will wait at the fords in the wilderness until word comes from you to inform me.’
 So Zadok and Abiathar took the ark of God back to Jerusalem and stayed there.”
 David considered Zadok a wise man, a man that can see into business and discern time and judgment.
 I trust you to send me intelligence through your two sons, one son of Abiathar and one son of Zadok: Ahimaaz and Jonathan.
 David told them the place where he would be waiting for the message.
 David’s plan was to move according to the information and advice they would send him.
 So the priests and the ark returned to the city and David fled to the wilderness.
 If we are looking for something good even in this sad picture, we don’t have to look far.
 This was an instance of God’s ministers, the priests, working closely with another of God’s ministers, the king, in the government.
 When these two—government and church—work together in confidence, respect, mutual honor and trust—happy is that nation.